kadrlica/des-conda/README.md

 > screen_publish
 ```

-The `screen_publish` is necessary since Anaconda makes a bunch of hardlinks that cvmfs is not happy about.
+The `screen_publish` is necessary since conda makes a bunch of hardlinks that cvmfs is not happy about.
 To check on the status of publication
 ```
 > screen -ls
 <check for screen session name/number